How to fix gaps in laminate flooring

 Use the spirit level or straight edge to locate the uneven areas.
 Mix the smoothing compound following the manufacturer’s instructions and carefully apply it in small quantities to the dips.
 Use the paddle to smooth it out.
 Allow it to dry completely.
 You can now replace your boards and see if they fully align.

-Laminate and underlay should not be placed straight over wooden floorboards – a layer of plywood sheeting should be laid to create a completely flat surface with no gaps.
-If this wasn’t done when your flooring was installed.
+Laminate and underlay should not be placed straight over wooden floorboards – a layer of plywood sheeting should be laid to create a completely flat surface with no gaps if this wasn’t done when your flooring was installed.
 However, if the separation is only occurring in a small, localised area, you may be able to resolve the issue by simply securing down a lifting floorboard with screws or nails.
 Be mindful of the thickness of the floorboards and any possible pipes or wires underneath.

 Over-expansion